winglang/wing/README.md

 ```

 Wing applications are compiled to [Terraform] and JavaScript, and can be
-deployed to AWS, GCP or Azure.
-They can also be visualized and debugged locally using the Wing
+deployed to AWS, GCP Azure, or visualized and debugged locally using the Wing Console.
 Console.

 Read below about [what makes Wing special](#what-makes-wing-special) and [why